sophdaya/DataScienceandMachineLearning_Project_SophieDAYA_MathiasHaberli/Structure/README.md

 ### Link of the video:

-### Our Ranking on the Kaggle competition page: https://www.kaggle.com/competitions/predicting-the-difficulty-of-a-french-text-e4s/leaderboard
+### Our Ranking on the Kaggle competition page: [Ranking in Kaggle](https://www.kaggle.com/competitions/predicting-the-difficulty-of-a-french-text-e4s/leaderboard)